alok1304/named-entity-utils/README.md

 ## Features
 - Remove PERSON, ORG, and GPE named entities from text.
 - Ignore named entities which are in legalese.py
-- Skip files containing copyright statements.
+- Skip files containing copyright statements.(TODO)

 ---